1889–90 Small Heath F.C. season: March–April

-In an even, attacking friendly at Burslem Port Vale, Billy Walton scored twice late in the game to secure a 4–3 win.
+In an even, attacking friendly at Burslem Port Vale, Walton scored twice late in the game to secure a 4–3 win.
 Small Heath were without the Devey brothers, on representative duty with the Birmingham Association teams.
-Will's eleven lost by a single goal to Lancashire, and Ted's eleven beat the London Association at Kennington Oval in a match reduced to 30 minutes each way because of heavy snow.
+Will's eleven lost by a single goal to Lancashire, and Ted's beat the London Association at Kennington Oval in a match reduced to 30 minutes each way because of heavy snow.
 Back in the Alliance, Small Heath were expected to beat Nottingham Forest, but the manner of their victory was "sensational and surprising".
 Will Devey scored six goals, George Short three, Ted Devey two and Hallam one to set a club record victory margin in national competition of twelve goals to nil, that, As of July 2013, has been equalled but not beaten.
-The next Saturday, they failed to beat Newton Heath when Billy Walton failed to tap the ball into an open goal with little time remaining, and the week after, they did enough to beat Derby Junction in a dull friendly on a dull afternoon with Junction's goalkeeper the best player on the field.
+The next Saturday, they failed to beat Newton Heath when Walton was unable to tap the ball into an open goal with little time remaining, and the week after, they did enough to beat Derby Junction in a dull friendly on a dull afternoon with Junction's goalkeeper the best player on the field.
 Playing against the wind at home to Sunderland Albion, Small Heath conceded three early goals; on change of ends the visitors' defence stood firm, apart from one "magnificent shot" by Will Devey.

 The Alliance campaign ended with a three-match tour of Lancashire over the Easter weekend.
 They went into Friday's match in eighth place, one point clear of the bottom four teams, who would have to apply for re-election to the competition for the new season.
 The absent Charsley was "much missed" as Bootle took a four-goal lead by the interval, and in a more competitive second half, scored only twice.
 On the Saturday, in an improved performance, they came off worse in an open, attacking game at Darwen, and on Monday at Newton Heath, they equalled their record defeat set only a few months earlier, a series of results that confirmed their finishing the season in the bottom four.